Retribution (2001 film): Plot

-After their victory, the British meet Colonel Francisco Manuel Ortega, the Spanish commander, who is strangely anxious to surrender the island to them, as long as the Spanish are allowed to board their ships and depart.
+After their victory, the British meet Colonel Francisco Manuel Ortega, the Spanish commander, who is strangely anxious to surrender the island, as long as the Spanish are allowed to board their ships and depart.
 The British soon discover why; the fort is under siege by the rebel slaves, and the Spanish are starving.
 At Hornblower's urging, Buckland stalls for time while a cannon is lifted up a cliff to where it can fire on the Spanish ships.
 Once they demonstrate that the Spanish ships are within range of the British cannon, Buckland obtains an unconditional surrender.
 Hobbs tries to free Sawyer, but fails.
 Hobbs then confronts Midshipman Wellard and accuses him of pushing Sawyer down the hold.

 As the Spanish are surrendering, the slaves attack the fort.
 While evacuating the Spanish prisoners, Buckland orders Hornblower to blow up the fort and forbids anyone else to assist.
-Bush and Kennedy disobey Buckland's order to remain aboard Renown and aid Hornblower in setting off the explosion.
+Bush and Kennedy disobey Buckland's order to remain aboard Renown, and instead aid Hornblower to set off the explosion.
 The three lieutenants jump from a cliff and the cheering Renown crew recovers them.
 Buckland, clearly disappointed at Hornblower's survival, gives him command of the Spanish ships.
 Later that night, the Spanish prisoners try to seize Renown.
 The attempt fails, due in large part to Hornblower leading his crew back aboard Renown during the fighting.
 Sawyer and Wellard are killed and Bush and Kennedy injured.

 The tribunal members are unimpressed with Buckland when they learn that during the Spanish attempt to seize Renown, he was surprised in bed and spent the fight tied up in his cabin.
-In an effort to save his career, Buckland rashly states that Sawyer became mentally unstable because Hornblower pushed him into the hold.
+Desperate to save his career, Buckland rashly states that Sawyer became mentally unstable because Hornblower pushed him into the hold.
 Buckland calls on Hobbs to back him, but Hobbs states that he does not know how Sawyer was injured.
 During a recess, Pellew tells Hammond and Collins that instead of hanging Hornblower, they should promote him.
 Understanding the tribunal will blame someone for Sawyer's fall, and wanting to protect Hornblower, a dying Kennedy falsely tells the tribunal that he pushed Sawyer and acted alone.